jftucker/fieldsync-challenge/README.md

 ```

 I've elected to add testing framework to the front end, with a short example of a potential test.
 This shows how a test suite could run on the front end, as well as how to mock the back end.

+## docker-compose

+The current docker-compose overwrites the api node_modules on mount, unfortunately the fix here is a bit hacky, but since I have found this problem only one hour before submission it will have to do.
+The solution will have to be to install npm dependencies locally and then copy them to the container.
+This is not an elegant solution, but time requires a working solution rather than a broken ideal one.
+Fixing this would be my first priority given more time, and not discovering the problem at the last minute when checking against a friends machine.